worldbank/gld/Support/B - Country Survey Details/GEO/Correspondence_National_International_Classifications.md

 Therefore, this document only shows the correspondence between NACE rev.2 and ISIC rev.4.

-## Correspondence in industry classification
+## Correspondence in industrial classification

 **NACE rev.2 vs. ISIC rev.4**